-- 201.3.1 There shall be only one USMS membership per individual permitted at any time. - 201.3.2 In order for a swimmer to compete as a representative of a club, that club must be a member in good standing of an LMSC and USMS for the year a swimmer is registering.

-- 201.3.3 A swimmer shall register in the LMSC in which the club being represented is located.
-The swimmer need not reside within the LMSC territory. - 201.3.4 An unattached swimmer is an individual member who does not represent a USMS club. - 201.3.5 A swimmer shall not represent any club in competition for 60 consecutive days before transferring affiliation to another club, unless this transfer takes place at the time of annual registration.
-A swimmer may declare unattached status at any time without written application. - 201.3.6 All applications for changes of membership (including transfers) must be accompanied by a reasonable fee to be determined by USMS and the LMSC in which the swimmer will register for change of membership.
+- 201.3.1 There shall be only one USMS membership per individual permitted at any time. - 201.3.2 In order for a swimmer to compete as a representative of a club, that club must be a member in good standing of an LMSC and USMS for the year a swimmer is registering. - 201.3.3 A swimmer shall register in the LMSC in which the club being represented is located.
+The swimmer need not reside within the LMSC territory. - 201.3.4 An unattached swimmer is an individual member who is registered with the club Unattached through an LMSC.
+Swimmers registered with the club Unattached shall not complete in relays or score points in competition.
+Competing while registered with the club Unattached shall not be considered as representing a club for the purposes of 201.3.5. - 201.3.5 A swimmer shall not represent any club in competition for 60 consecutive days before transferring affiliation to another club, unless this transfer takes place at the time of annual registration.
+A swimmer may declare unattached status at any time without written application.
+A swimmer intending to compete in an event after declaring unattached status shall notify the LMCS registrar of the declaration of unattached status prior to the event.
+The registrar shall change the club affiliation of the swimmer to the club Unattached and note the effective date. - 201.3.6 All applications for changes of membership (including transfers) must be accompanied by a reasonable fee to be determined by USMS and the LMSC in which the swimmer will register for change of membership.